duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 if you change anything, cache will be expired.

-For index pages I use key to be string, that is maximum updated at (also template digest will invalidate cache)
+For index pages I use key to be string, that is maximum updated at (also template digest will invalidate cache).

 ~~~
 <% cache ['todos', @tasks.maximum(:updated_at)] do %>